Tardu Flordun: Biography

 In 2006, he began acting in the series Binbir Gece which ran until early 2009.
 He played the 'Piç Neco' (Neco the bastard) character in the crime drama film Sis ve Gece which was adapted from Ahmet Ümit's acclaimed novel.
 Flordun appearanced in the film O Kadın released in 2007.

+He starred in the period series Son Yaz between 2012 and 2013, alongside Hazal Kaya, Tuğçe Kazaz and Furkan Palalı.